Tokelau is set to have better internet with the installation of a 16,149 kilometre long submarine cable.

-New Zealand and the Cook Islands share a close and unique relationship.
-The Cook Islands became a New Zealand colony in 1901 but after a push for self-determination in the 1960s it became self-governing in ‘free association’ with New Zealand in 1965.
-This means it administers its own affairs but that Cook Islanders are New Zealand citizens who are free to live and work here.
-More than 60,000 Cook Island Māori live in New Zealand.
+Cook Islands is located between French Polynesia and American Samoa.
+It is self-governing in ‘free association’ with New Zealand.
+That means that while it administers its own affairs, Cook Islanders are New Zealand citizens who are free to live and work here.
+More than 62,000 Cook Island Māori live in New Zealand.

 Top exports: fuel, food, machinery, transport and equipment

 Goods imports from Cook Islands

 |Top imports: pearls, fruit and vegetables, machinery, iron and steel|